timfox456/explainable-ai/captum.md

 ## Conclusion

-Captum has a wide variety of attribution algorth
+Captum has a wide variety of attribution algorithms